walayatiman/fishing/src/content/blog/another.md

 ---
 title: "September"
-description: "This is the fishing reports for September 2023"
+description: "This is the fishing reports for September 2023-2024"
-author: "Dave"
+author: "David"
 heroImage: ../../img/september.jpg
+date: "Sepetember 13, 2013"
+categories: ["Astro", "Markdown"]
 ---

 ## The security risks of changing package owners